Radiology Residents hold appointments as Veterinary Resident

 animal ultrasound service is run by ACVIM diplomates with extensive

 experience in this area.
-The resident will have the opportunity to
+The resident may have the opportunity to

 rotate through this service as well but will not be directly